 Time to start using Facebook to break out of a creative slump!
 Look around for friends that also work solo (even if they are in a company larger than ‘one’) and schedule a time for a video chat group.
 The beauty of being virtual is you are no longer dependent on only finding people that work near where you work.
 The internet is the limit!!

-I like to use video platforms such as Google Hangouts or Zoom to have “open office” hours.
+I like to use video platforms like Zoom to have “open office” hours.
 What we do is open a video chat and at the top of each hour we take five minutes and check in with one another.
 For the next 55 minutes we are on mute and keep the video chat window open on a “second screen.”
 It really does feel like I’m working WITH other people and not just alone in my office.

 If I need to ask a question I can pop it into the chat and see if anyone answers.
 Otherwise, the question sits until the top of the hour when we all jump in the room again for updates.
 We don’t use video rooms every day or for that many hours at a time, but it IS scheduled and on all our calendars.
 Generally, I use video rooms like this for the times I need to hunker down and write.
 Other people may use groups like this to hash out editorial calendars or make outbound sales calls.
 Each person in the video room can choose what they would like to work on!